sonnyit/java-interview/JavaCore/JavaBasic.md

 An Interface is a Class with no implementation.
 You can not create an object from an interface as it has no implementation or fields.
 (Interface can contain only public static final fields)

 An Abstract Class is another type of Class.
-It may have some methods which have not been implemented (which will be labelled *abstract*), but it may also have some methods which have been implemented.
+It may have some methods which have not been implemented (which will be labeled *abstract*), but it may also have some methods which have been implemented.
 Abstract Class also can not be used to create an object, as some implementation code will be missing.
 (Abstract class can contain regular class fields)

 An object can only be instantiated based on a full class (not abstract, not an interface).
 In Java, a class can implement between *zero or many interfaces*, or it can extend *zero or one abstract or concrete class* only.